clublettreurs/cure-script/config/docs/en/about.md

 :::

 4. I have added a very rough and imprecise grouping of lessons.
 This was only done to allow the list to be collapsed.
-5. Merge line-by-line text into readable paragraph text
+5. Merge line-by-line text into readable paragraph text.
+6. Interlinked all lessons.
+7. Added readable translation in Russian.

 Something else may have broken during all the changes, but there shouldn't be any critical breaks.